Careers360 Logo

 Answer:

-This means 3+25 can be wriiten in the form pq where p and q are co-prime integers.
+Let us assume 3+25 is rational, this means it can be written in the form pq where p and q are co-prime integers.

-As p and q are integers p3q2q would be rational, this contradicts the fact that 5 is irrational.
+As p and q are integers p3q2q would be rational, which contradicts the fact that 5 is irrational.
 This contradiction arises because our initial assumption that 3+25 is rational was wrong.
 Therefore 3+25 is irrational.

 Q3 Prove that the following are irrationals :

-(i) 1/2
+(i) 12

 Answer:

-This means 12 can be written in the form pq where p and q are co-prime integers.
+Let us assume 12 is rational, this means it can be written in the form pq where p and q are co-prime integers.

-Since p and q are co-prime integers qp will be rational, this contradicts the fact that 2 is irrational.
+Since p and q are co-prime integers qp will be rational, which contradicts the fact that 2 is irrational.
 This contradiction arises because our initial assumption that 12 is rational was wrong.
 Therefore 12 is irrational.

 Q3 (2) Prove that the following are irrationals :